- Deepen My Coaching

 Coaching school curriculum involves training that helps you to understand yourself better.
 It also prepares you for the actual experience of coaching itself.
 This serves to help you to better understand both yourself and your clients.
 However, that level of training doesn’t delve quite deep enough.
 It doesn’t make you aware how your unique hidden patterns can inadvertently influence the coaching process.
 And if you’re not hyper-aware of your own patterns, they can dramatically affect your coaching as well as your client’s outcome.

-My hidden patterns were recently revealed to me by the EQ Profile.
+My hidden patterns were revealed to me by the EQ Profile.
 My EQ profile report told me something that I intuitively knew, but didn’t have conscious awareness of.
 When I’m stressed, what makes me feel better is to have a plan.
-For me, a plan is like salve on a wound.
+For me, a plan is like a salve on a wound.
 It makes everything better.
 However, I realize that’s not true for everyone.

 The EQ Profile made me aware that I tend to diverge from the Coaching Path and non-consciously coach my clients under stress toward creating a plan.
-I suppose my unconscious reasoning went something like “If a plan makes me feel better, it’ll make my client feel better too.”
+I suppose my non-conscious reasoning went something like: “If a plan makes me feel better, it’ll make my client feel better too.”
 And frankly, that’s just bad coaching.
 And I had no idea I was doing it before my EQ Profile report revealed it to me.
 Now I can notice my tendency and stay attuned to the energy and information provided by the client and continue to follow the Coaching Path toward the client’s desired outcome.